-This approach may be especially necessary in California, where public investment from the State and Federal governments has not kept pace with the growing need for affordable units.
+Currently this approach is being developed in the Bay Area by BAHFA, which is based largely off of the NYCHDC model, and the Housing Accelerator Fund via their Bay Area Housing Innovation Fund.
+However, there may be additional opportunities to implement programs on the County level if funds are programmed to stand up a revolving loan fund or alternative investment program.
+These alternative approaches may be especially necessary in California, where public investment from the State and Federal governments has not kept pace with the growing need for affordable units.
 As discussed earlier, the federal government's role in providing public housing and funding for housing development was once much larger.
 Similarly, the State's commitment to funding affordable housing has not increased in line with the crisis and faces boom and bust budgeting cycles that make it difficult to ensure consistent availability of financing.
 Without significant changes at multiple levels of government, HCD and BAHFA are the only ones capable of filling the gap left by this lack of investment.
 In light of these trends, the standard approach used by HCD and other local housing development agencies-leveraging local funds with several sources of State and Federal investment-should not be our only approach.
-Instead of spreading funds across many projects in a shallow subsidy reliant on a complex capital stack, we should explore deeper investments that are repaid sooner, allowing for reinvestment in many projects over time.